Nicaragua enjoys a tropical climate with a dry season (between January and June) and a rainy season (from June to December).

 Nicaragua is one of the best surf countries of Latin America.
 Here, you can find incredible uncrowded surf peaks for all levels of experience.
 Also, Nicaragua begins to offer quality surf camps for all foreign surfers.

 In the Western coast, it's easier to find pumping surf spots and there are beach breaks for everyone.
-Playa Hermosa, San Juan Del Sur, Playa Remanso, Tamarindo, Playa Colorado, Astillero, Playa Santana, Playa Maderas and Popoyo are the best surf spots of Nicaragua.
+Playa Hermosa, San Juan Del Sur, Playa Remanso, Tamarindo, Playa Colorado, Astillero, Playa Santana, Playa Maderas, El Coco and Popoyo are the best surf spots of Nicaragua.

 You'll find crystal clear blue water and a wetsuit will not be necessary while surfing the Pacific coast of Nicaragua.